 Add all-purpose flour, 1/2 cup at a time, stirring in between.
 Then add nuts, if using.

-Pour the banana bread mixture into the prepared loaf pan.
-Smooth the top and let rest at room temperature for 10 minutes.
+Step Two: Pour the banana bread mixture into the prepared loaf pan.
+Smooth the top and let rest at room temperature for 10 minutes before baking.

-Allow bread loaf to cool for 10 minutes in the pan before removing and slicing to serve.
+Step Four: Allow the quick bread to cool for 10 minutes in the pan before removing and slicing to serve.

-Store the banana sourdough bread loaf or slices in an airtight container or wrap in plastic cling wrap and keep them at room temperature for up to 5 days.
+Store the banana sourdough quick bread in an airtight container, or wrap in plastic cling wrap and store at room temperature for up to 5 days.

 Absolutely!
 Homemade banana bread is great to freeze for up to 3 months.
 Let it cool completely before wrapping it in plastic wrap or transfer to an airtight plastic zipper bag.
 I suggest you also wrap in a layer of foil for extra protection from freezer burn.